-Withdrawing money from a qualified retirement plan or IRA is tempting when you’re in need of money for medical bills, home improvement projects, major purchases or any costly life situation.
-But, when you cash out funds from one of these accounts, you may get hit with a penalty if an exception is not available.
+Withdrawing money from a qualified retirement plan or IRA is tempting when you’re in need of money for medical bills, home improvement projects, major purchases, or any costly life situation.
+However, when you cash out funds from one of these accounts, you may get hit with a penalty if you do not qualify for an an exception.

 What is an early retirement withdrawal?

 An early retirement withdrawal – also known as early retirement distribution – means taking money out of an IRA, Roth IRA, 401(k), or any other qualified retirement plan before the age of 59½.
-As a result, you must pay an additional 10% tax penalty along with your regular income tax.
-The penalty increases to 25% if you withdraw money from a traditional IRA plan within two years of the account’s start.
+As a result, you must pay an additional 10% tax penalty on top of your regular income tax.
+The penalty increases to 25% if you withdraw money from a traditional IRA plan within two years of opening the account.

-The 10% tax penalty doesn’t apply to nontaxable withdrawals.
-The most common type of nontaxable withdrawal is a rollover, which is when you take money out of one plan and transfer it to another plan.
+The 10% tax penalty doesn’t apply to certain withdrawals.
+The most common example is a rollover, which is when you take money out of one plan and transfer it to another plan.
+Learn more here.

 Exceptions to the tax penalty

 The IRS offers expectations to the 10% tax penalty for certain situations.
 You still have to report your withdrawal as income, but you don’t have to pay the penalty.
 Here are some of the common exceptions the IRS allows:

 - Medical expenses: This exception only applies if your expenses exceed 10% of your adjusted gross income and weren’t reimbursed by your health insurance.